33 things you might not have known about the Sagrada Família

 The famous Orsini bomb

-The famous figure of the young man with an Orsini bomb, the one that exploded in the Liceu attack, is well known, represented on the Roser portal, the interior facade that faces the cloister from the Nativity.
-On the other hand, there is another representation of temptations: a young woman with a bag of money.
-Anarchism and prostitution, two of the evils that were to be atoned for in the temple.
-In 1936, the Roser portal was among the most vandalized by the anarchists.
+The famous figure of the young man with an Orsini bomb, the one that exploded in the Liceu attack, is well known, represented on the Roser portal, the interior facade that from the Nativity faces the cloister.
+On the other hand, however, there is another representation of temptations: a young woman with a bag of money.
+Anarchism and prostitution, two of the evils that they wanted to atone for in the temple.
+In 1936, the Roser portal was among the most vandalized by anarchists.

-After the Civil War, the works of the Sagrada Família were paralyzed, at a minimum.
-In March 1955, however, the first collection was made, a fundraising campaign to contribute to the construction of the temple, which later became an annual event, usually coinciding with March 19, Saint Joseph's Day, when there was also usually an open house to show what had been done and when donations were encouraged.
+After the Civil War, the works of the Sagrada Familia were paralyzed, at a minimum.
+In March 1955, however, the first collection was made, a campaign to collect donations to contribute to the construction of the temple, which later became an annual event, usually coinciding with March 19th, Saint Joseph's Day, when there was also usually an open house to show what had been done and to encourage donations.
 In a diffuse way, at the end of the 90s, due to the increase in visitors driven by the Olympic Games, the collection as such disappeared.
-Today, collections are no longer made, but tickets continue to be constant as contributions to the works.
-And the open houses are now usually held coinciding with La Mercè, with tickets that are raffled among Barcelonians.
+Today there are no longer collections, but tickets continue to be constant contributions to the works.
+And the open houses are now usually held coinciding with La Mercè, with tickets that are raffled among Barcelonans.

 Civic protest against the continuation

-The protest against the continuation of the Sagrada Família, always latent, had a peak moment in July 1990, when the magazine Artics, edited by Vicenç Altaió, convened a civic protest in front of the Passion facade in which a whole series of city personalities climbed to a tribune to insult or criticize the sculptures that Josep Maria Subirachs was making.
-Years before, in 1965, the same sculptor had been one of the signatories of the manifesto against the continuation of the works, published in La Vanguardia, which had also been signed by Tàpies, Bohigas, Le Corbusier and Joan Miró, among others.
+The protest against the continuation of the Sagrada Família, always latent, had a peak moment in July 1990, when the magazine Artics, directed by Vicenç Altaió, convened a civic protest in front of the Passion facade in which a whole series of city personalities climbed onto a stage to insult or criticize the sculptures that Josep Maria Subirachs was making.
+Years earlier, in 1965, the same sculptor had been one of the signatories of the manifesto against the continuation of the works, published in La Vanguardia, which had also been signed by Tàpies, Bohigas, Le Corbusier and Joan Miró, among others.

 Accidents, few

-Despite the magnitude of the temple's construction, there is little public record of accidents during the work.
-The most serious occurred in 1994, when at the temple's museum a child touched a plaster mold of a capital, weighing about 200 kilos, and it fell on him, causing his death.
+Despite the scale of the temple's work, there is, at least publicly, little record of accidents at the construction site.
+The most serious occurred in 1994, when in the temple's museum a child touched a plaster mold of a capital, weighing about 200 kilograms, and it fell on him, causing his death.
 Less serious, because it happened at night, was the fall of two enormous stones on a workshop while the central part was being built.
 In that case, in the year 2000, there were no injuries.
 In 2011 there was also an intentional fire in the crypt that did not cause serious injuries.

 The growth

-In 2002, the Year of Gaudí was celebrated on the occasion of the architect's 150th anniversary.
+In 2002, Gaudí Year was celebrated to mark the 150th anniversary of the architect's birth.
 It marked a turning point.
 In 2001, the board's budget was €10.2 million and the number of visits was 1.5 million people.
-By the end of 2002, visitors had increased by almost 30% and revenue also grew proportionally.
-In 2025, 4.8 million visitors were reached and revenue was €134.5 million.
+By the end of 2002, visitors had increased by almost 30% and revenues also grew proportionally.
+In 2025, 4.8 million visitors were reached and revenues were €134.5 million.

 The falcons

-Since 2003, there has been a pair of peregrine falcons in one of the towers of the Sagrada Familia as part of the reintroduction project for this species that the Barcelona City Council, together with Galanthus Natura, launched in 1999.
+Since 2003, a pair of peregrine falcons has been residing in one of the towers of the Sagrada Familia as part of the reintroduction project for this species that the Barcelona City Council, together with Galanthus Natura, launched in 1999.
 There is a camera through which you can follow live what happens inside the nest.
-Currently, eight pairs of falcons that breed here have been identified in the city of Barcelona.
-In fact, within the framework of the species reintroduction project in the city, 250 chicks have been born to date, 56 of which in the towers of the Sagrada Familia.
+Currently, eight pairs of falcons have been identified breeding in the city of Barcelona.
+In fact, within the framework of the species' reintroduction project in the city, 250 chicks have been born to date, 56 of which in the towers of the Sagrada Familia.

 World Heritage?
 Not all of it

-When the decision was made to run the AVE tunnel through Mallorca street, there was a lot of controversy because it was feared that it would shake the temple and, above all, that it would prevent the construction of the Glory facade.
+When the decision was made to run the AVE high-speed train tunnel through Carrer Mallorca, there was a lot of controversy because it was feared that it would shake the temple and, above all, that it would prevent the construction of the Glory facade.
 As a precaution, the foundations of the facade and the nave were already in place, but in addition, a physical barrier of 120 piles was made to separate the foundations from the area where the large tunnel boring machine would pass, which was located at almost 30 meters deep.
-The temple tried to stop Foment's tunnel in court, but lost and in 2013 it entered service without incidents.
+The temple tried to stop Foment's tunnel in court, but lost and in 2013 it entered service without incident.

 The square of Rubió invented in 1977

-In front of the Nativity facade, a circular square is being completed on Marina street, between Mallorca and Provença streets, which revives the idea of landscape architect Nicolau Rubió i Tudurí from 1977, also the author of the adjacent Gaudí square, which is landscaped.
-His uncle had been a collaborator of Gaudí at the Palma cathedral and accompanied him on a quick trip to Maó, where he was received by Marià, the landscape architect's father.
-The remodeling is part of the action plan for the Sagrada Família's High Traffic Area (EGA), which includes a set of municipal actions to decongest public space.
+In front of the Nativity facade, a circular square is being completed on Marina street, between Mallorca and Provença, which recovers the idea of landscape architect Nicolau Rubió i Tudurí from 1977, also the author of the adjacent Gaudí square, which is landscaped.
+His uncle had been a collaborator of Gaudí's at the Palma cathedral and accompanied him on a quick trip to Maó, where he was received by Marià, the landscape architect's father.
+The renovation is part of the action plan for the Sagrada Família High-Traffic Area (EGA), which includes a set of municipal actions to decongest public space.